 Ministers and representatives from participating countries, experts from law enforcement authorities, the private sector, victim advocacy groups and frontline organisations assessed what progress has been made in the first two years of the Global Alliance and how to expand the fight against global proliferation of child sexual abuse online in the future.
 A Ministers' Declaration summarized the outcome of the conference.

 After the conference, participating countries again provided updates on their progress towards achieving the Global Alliance’s policy targets.
 They also provided detailed input on the evolving threat of child sexual abuse online, outlining the major changes that national law enforcement perceives.
 On the basis of this input, the Global Alliance secretariat compiled the Second Global Alliance Report and a first comprehensive threat assessment report.

 Endorsing the Declaration on the Launch of the Global Alliance against child sexual abuse online, the countries participating in the Alliance committed to four key policy targets:

 Guiding principles annexed to the Declaration set out concrete operational goals and examples of potential actions that participants could undertake to reach these goals.

-Participants in the Global Alliance have submitted commitments to undertake concrete actions in the immediate future to reach the four key policy targets.
-These commitments also include a detailed baseline, providing an overview of actions they already undertook.
+Participants in the Global Alliance submitted commitments to undertake concrete actions in the immediate future to reach the four key policy targets.
+These commitments also included a detailed baseline, providing an overview of actions they already undertook.
 The choice of actions for reaching the overarching goals is left to each country.